MOVING MOUNTAINS

 Where do you see yourself in five years?

 “Definitely still at Mountain Valley.
 I would love to take on more leadership roles, whatever it looks like in the future.
-I can see where we’re headed and it’s such a beautiful picture—I want to be a part of that.”
+I can see where we’re headed and it’s such a beautiful picture—I want to be a part of it.”

 What do you like to do for fun in your free time?